awesome-panel/panel-chemistry/README.md

 # 🧪 panel-chemistry

-The purpose of the `panel-chemistry` project is to make it really easy for you 👨‍🔬 do exploratory Data Analysis 📈 and build powerful data and viz tools 🛠️ within the domain of Chemistry ⚗️.
+The purpose of the `panel-chemistry` project is to make it really easy for you 👨‍🔬 to do exploratory Data Analysis 📈 and build powerful data and viz tools 🛠️ within the domain of Chemistry ⚗️.

 ## 💡 Background